-For Urgent Works, advise the Superintendent which generic TGS applies, if applicable, or submit for appraisal specific TGSs as soon as practical.

-A phone call notification of urgent works is to be given to the Superintendent when urgent works are being scheduled.
+For urgent works, advise the Superintendent which generic TGS applies, if applicable, or submit specific TGSs for appraisal as soon as practicable.
+A phone call notification of urgent works is to be given to the Superintendent prior to any work proceeding under the contract.

-For Emergency Works, a phone call notification to the Superintendent is required.
-Advise the Superintendent which generic TGS applies, or submit the specific TGS as soon as practical.
+For emergency works, a phone call notification to the Superintendent is required.
+Advise the Superintendent which generic TGS applies, or submit the specific TGS as soon as practicable.

-Provide amended TGSs, which incorporate changes which have been appraised by the Superintendent on site, or audited, within two working days of the appraisal, or completion of audit, of the change.
+Provide amended TGSs, which incorporate changes which have been appraised by the Superintendent on site, or audited, within two working days of the appraisal, or completion of audit.

-2.7 COMPLIANCE CHECKS OF WORKSITE TRAFFIC MANAGEMENT
+2.6 COMPLIANCE CHECKS OF WORKSITE TRAFFIC MANAGEMENT